pbyenstuen/chatclub/README.md

 #### Total coverage for all files
 ![coverage-total](images/coverage-total.png)

 ### Additional functionalities/features

 * In addition to Google strategy, I added a local strategy to passport.
-Usernames and passowrd hashes (bcrypt) are "stored" in a dummy database.
+Usernames and password hashes (bcrypt) are "stored" in a dummy database.
 * Helmet to add security HTTP headers
 * Added a custom "ProtectedRoute" component for handling redirection to /login when trying to access certain routes unauthenticated